linuxserver/docker-mstream/README.md

 ## Application Setup

-Access the webui at `http://<your-ip>:3000`, For most users specifying a `$USER` and `$PASSWORD` is sufficient, the `USE_JSON` option allows for more granular control of mStream, but with added complexity, requiring manual editing of `config.json` to configure your install, for more information check out [Mstream](https://github.com/IrosTheBeggar/mStream/blob/master/docs/json_config.md#json-config).
-Note using this option will make the default username:password `admin` and `password` respectively and any environmental variables will be ignored.
+Access the webui at `http://<your-ip>:3000`

+Settings are adjusted through the web ui or via editing of `config.json`.
+For more information check out [Mstream](https://github.com/IrosTheBeggar/mStream/blob/master/docs/json_config.md#json-config).

+## IMPORTANT NOTICE:
+mStream v5 no longer accepts cli arguments for setting the user and password and requires the use of `config.json`.
+Therefore, the environment variables `USER`, `PASSWORD` and `USE_JSON` are deprecated.

+v4's `config.json` is not compatible with v5.
+Existing `config.json` will be renamed to `config.json.v4-bak` for your reference and a new default `config.json` will be created upon upgrade from v4 to v5.

 ## Usage